How much are solicitor fees when buying a house?

 While completing your legal conveyancing is an important step in the process of buying a house, there’s no obligation to hire a licensed surveyor or solicitor.

-Before agreeing to a wide range of conveyancing costs, remember to always shop around for the best deals.
+Before agreeing to a wide range of conveyancing costs, there’s no harm in shopping around for the best deals.

 For example, you may find that some licensed conveyancers’ charges have disbursement fees included, whereas others will only charge the basic legal fees.

-It is also possible to negotiate some conveyancer fees, so be sure to not just take one quote at face value.
+Conveyancer fees are sometimes negotiable, so be sure not to just take one quote at face value.

 It’s unlikely that major discounts will be offered on already cheap quotes, but it’s always worth trying your hand.